shaunramsey/portfolio/README.md

 <img src="wavelets/dct5.jpg"> <img src="wavelets/haar5.jpg"> <img src="wavelets/lbs5.jpg">

 Ray Tracing with BRDFs using Ashikhmin's anisotropic phong BRDF.
+For this section and the next, you can see my progress of building up the renderer at [my pages](http://shaunramsey.com/research/imagesynth) along with lots more test values.
+These images were done as a study in an image synthesis course with Peter Shirley.

 <img src="brdf/brdf1.gif"> <img src="brdf/brdf2.gif">